 Is a lightning detector or weather radio available on site?
 Yes.
 We will utilize a lightning detector application and have it on the lead boat with the Safety Director, M.D., and Lifeguard.

-Describe your severe weather plan: In case of lightning or other severe weather, the motor boat will patrol the course and announce with a bull horn to clear the course while kayakers will alert the swimmers with a 3 whistle clear the course.
+Describe your severe weather plan: In case of lightning or other severe weather, the motor boat will patrol the course and announce with a bull horn to clear the course while kayakers will alert the swimmers with a 3 whistle signal to clear the course.
 Each kayaker will be given a whistle before the race.

 Describe your course and site evacuation plan, including accounting for all swimmers and other participants: All swimmers and kayakers to exit the water on downstream left side and wait on land.
 Swimmers should have some warm clothes in their personal kayak to try to stay warm.
-If it does not thunder for 15 minutes, the motor boats will patrol and tell swimmers to allow the race to start again.
+If it does not thunder for 15 minutes, the motor boats will patrol and tell swimmers the race has been allowed to start again.

 Thermal Plan for Cold Water Swims